karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- Live UI restart key
+  - In --live mode, added r/R to restart the run.
+Pressing r cancels current processes without exiting and re-runs immediately in the same session.
+Hint updated to “Press q to cancel, r to restart” with bold “r” in non-boring mode.
 - No-live LoggerUI status parity with live UI
-  - LoggerUI now emits the same status labels and colors as the live table: waiting/run/ok/fail (error)/cancelled/quiet/stalled/timeout/killed.
-  - Adds a “waiting” line when scripts are queued for execution.
+  - LoggerUI now emits the same status labels and colors as the live table: waiting/run/ok/fail (error)/cancelled/quiet/stalled/timeout/killed.  - Adds a “waiting” line when scripts are queued for execution.

 - Colorize no-live LoggerUI console logs by status
   - start -> blue; done (success) -> green; done (failure) -> red.